Subject Leader: Mrs C. Edwards

 A mastery approach to the curriculum means pupils spend far longer on fewer key mathematical concepts whilst working at greater depth.
 Long term gaps in learning are prevented through speedy teacher intervention and those children who grasp the concepts more quickly are given opportunities to deepen their knowledge and improve their reasoning skills rather than accelerating on to new curriculum content.

-In order to implement the mastery approach, we have introduced a new maths scheme, Maths No Problem, in years 1 to 6.
+In order to supplement our mastery approach, we use a maths scheme, Maths No Problem, in years 1 to 6.

 Maths No Problem